Gurparkash-Singh/Taqdeer-Alitura/README.md

 - If account exists for the email entered move them to the login page
 - Only allow signups from allowed emails
 - Disable access to the entire website without loging in
-- Move all instances to Production Credentials (twilio, tap and aramex)
+- Move all instances to Production Credentials (twilio, tap, resend and aramex)
-- Fix Client Details for shipment

 # For Critical Error Route
 - A post request should be able to be made to the route with an error message